 Companies House displays the names and shareholdings of all company owners on public record.
 The first shareholders, who are also referred to as ‘subscribers‘, must also provide a service/contact address.
 However, any shareholders who join a company after incorporation do not have to provide address details.

-Update shareholder information with an annual return
+Update shareholder information

 If the details of any shareholders change after company formation, or new shareholder join a company after its incorporation, you must report this information to Companies House when you file your next annual confirmation statement (formerly known as an ‘annual return’).
 There is no requirement to file an early statement.
 Unless you would like this information to be updated on public record immediately. (although it is often beneficial to do so, and is considered good practice).

 Do I need to tell Companies House if a shareholder changes address?

 There is no need to inform Companies House if a shareholder’s contact address changes.
 Only the subscribers and shareholders who qualify as a people with significant control (PSCs) need to inform of changes to the contact address.

 Do I have to tell Companies House when a shareholder joins or leaves a company?

 When a shareholder leaves a company after incorporation, you must inform Companies House on the next annual confirmation statement.
 You will need to state the date they ceased to be a member.
 You must also report the sale (transfer) of their shares on the same confirmation statement.

 When a new shareholder joins a company after incorporation, you must provide Companies House with their name on the next annual confirmation statement.
 If the new shareholder purchases existing shares from another shareholder, this information should also be reported on the next statement.
 However, if the company creates new shares for a new shareholder, you will also need to file a ‘Return of Allotment of Shares’ with Companies House within 1 month of the allotment.